WEBINAR: Community Consultation: Why the Soapworks is so engaging

 - Liam Ronan-Chlond, Stakeholder & External Relations, First Base

 This course is intended for professionals looking to explore how different strategies and tools can engage stakeholders, improve their response rates, and deliver better development outcomes.

 This engaging session will allow you to gain insight into the key learnings from the Soapworks case study and explore how they might relate to your own work.
-The presentation will be followed by a wider discussion and debate.
-There will be an opportunity to engage with experts and connect with peers to develop your networks.
+The presentation will be followed by a wider discussion and debate with an opportunity to engage with experts.

 There are free Gold Leaf places available for this event.
 Please contact firstname.lastname@example.org to register.